Agoric/documentation/CONTRIBUTING.md

 On every pull request and on every commit to master, the following Github Actions run:

-* Test the build - tests that a build does not error and that the result passes html5 validation
+* Test the build - This tests that the build does not have any errors and that the result passes HTML5 validation
-* Spellcheck - checks against a dictionary and a local wordlist
+* Spellcheck - This checks the Markdown documents against a dictionary and a local wordlist

 ## Spellcheck

 This is currently only available in Github Actions on Pull Requests.
 Any words that do not pass spell check will be shown in the logs of the Github Action.
-Please either fix the words or add them to the list in `.wordlist.txt`.
+Please either fix the words or add them to the list in `Agoric/documentation/.wordlist.txt`.
+Please maintain the list's alphabetical order when entering new words for the convenience of future maintainers.

 ![](./contributing-assets/spellcheck-results.png)

 ## Check Links

-This is not yet hooked up to continuous integration, but to check the internal Vuepress links locally (this does not test external links or router-links), run:
+To check internal Vuepress links locally, run the following shell command.
+It does *not* check either external links or router-links.
+Output consists of the text of any broken links, what file they're in, and what line number they occur on.

 ```shell
 npm run check-links
 ```

 Links should be relative and in [this format](https://vuepressbook.com/tutorial/tutorial2.html#linking-to-headers-inside-a-file).